 Is it more important to have your own family home or the flexibility to define one?
 A pandemic-era work furlough allowed Marketa and David Daley to explore this question in their lives—and at length.

 With their three kids all under age 5, the Daleys took a 1,300-mile bite out of California’s Pacific Crest Trail starting in March 2022.
 Did they find fun?
 They did, among other discoveries, like kiddos are loud enough to scare all the bears away (that’s their theory at least), and there’s no limit to children’s energy.
 After the first week of five months on the trail, the Daley family finally had their own space (beyond the house they share with Marketa’s parents), even given the hundreds or so people they estimated to have seen while hiking the PCT.
 While David dreams of finding a piece of land to garden and settle their family, Marketa wants to keep doing these hikes.
-But sans trail-parenting fanaticism, it could go either way for the Daley family.
-Have kids will hike?
-The following words dip into other insights of theirs.
+So while trail parenting isn’t the family’s only focus, it could go either way for the Daleys.
+Have kids, will hike?
+The following words dip into insights of theirs.
 If you decide to give it a go, happy trails to you.
 Your little ones will thank you someday.

 Don’t Quit on Your Worst Day